sylvanld-vps/setup-vps/README.md

 ## Install services

-Services are repositories container a file named `deploy.yml` at their root.
+Services are repositories containing a file named `deploy.yml` at their root.